ThomasGrelier/Udacity-SDC-P2-TrafficSignClassification/README.md

 * An HTML export of the notebook (report.html)
 * a writeup report (markdown)

-and a directory with figures.
+It also contains a directory with the figures plotted in the writeup report.

 Dependencies
 ---